Water meters to be installed in 2021/22

 What are the new backflow device requirements?

 A backflow device is required to receive water at your property.
+If you've opted in for backflow maintenance a device will be provided as part of your meter installation.
+All water accounts must comply with backflow prevention protection.
 Visit our backflow maintenance page for more information.

 How to calculate your future water bill

 In 2018, monthly water-use averaged 13 units per residential account (1 unit = 748 gallons).
 At $1.61 per unit, this means customers could expect a difference of $20.91 per month depending on household use.
 PID customers can log in to their online accounts at mypidbill.com to view their 2017 & 2018 water usage history or estimate their household’s water-use at watercalculator.org.

 + Quantity Charge ($1.61 x number of units) 1 unit = 748 gallons

 Paradise has used an automated metering system for almost a decade, reducing costs related to traditional meter reading and water resource management, and providing valuable household water-use information to customers.

 The meters themselves will be brass analog meters attached to a battery-operated meter interface unit (MIU) which will communicate water use data to the PID office via the AMI network.
 Customers will have access to near-realtime water use data, allowing for setting water-use budgets and leak alerts.
 The more resilient meter-design will include cement meter boxes instead of plastic.
 MIUs will use long-lasting batteries (up to 10 years) and the AMI network infrastructure will include back-up batteries making it more resilient against public safety power shutoffs.

 What is a water meter?

 A water meter is a device that measures the amount of water delivered to your propery.
 PID's meters measure water in cubic feet.
 One cubic foot equals 7.48 gallons.